youssefwally/DJSW_collaborative_coding/README.md

 3. made an function that returns the input dim so that it can be passed directly to the model.
 ### Misc
 1. Used CookieCutter to make boilerplate project outlet to follow worldwide code conventions
-2. -Running another persons code section-
+2. Everything went smoothly (Dennis)
-3. --Another persons running my code section--
+3. Everything went smoothly (one typo as error)
 4. Sphinx and LUMI
 5. For such a simple project it was fairly easy to run jobs on LUMI.
 However, I would predict that for a large project with a rapidly changing environment it will be time consuming.
-(Job-IDs: 13618444, 13631080)
+(Job-IDs: 13618444, 13631080, 14077470)

 --------